Lily Friis

 Freedom in duality – Acrylic on canvas

-People are complex beings made up of both logic and creativity, one does not need to be solely right-brain inclined or solely left-brain inclined.
-Actually we need both to work together, and when we realise this we allow ourselves to explore our interests and skills more broadly and deeply.
+Humans are complex beings made up of both logic and creativity, one does not need to be solely right-brain inclined or solely left-brain inclined.
+In reality we need both to work together, and when we realise this we allow ourselves to explore our interests and skills more broadly and deeply.

 Resolved Work #1